This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Azerbaijan’s tourism sector strategy emphasizes event tourism, such as hosting business conferences and international sporting events.
 The expansion of airline destination offerings and simplified visa procedures have also increased tourism in Azerbaijan.
 In April 2016, Azerbaijan and the United States signed an Open Skies Agreement.

-As with other sectors, the hospitality industry in Azerbaijan is dominated by a small number of large holding groups.
+As with other sectors, the hospitality industry in Azerbaijan is dominated by a small number of large holding companies.
 Several well-known western chains operate in Baku, focusing on affluent tourists, business travelers, and large-scale conferences and sporting events.
 The Central Bank of Azerbaijan estimates that 33.5 percent of all tourist services provided in the country were for business travelers.
-By contrast, the market for mid-range, two- or three-star hotels, boutique and bed and breakfast style accommodations, hostels, and entertainment centers is underdeveloped.
+By contrast, the market for two- or three-star hotels, boutique and bed and breakfast style accommodations, hostels, and entertainment centers is underdeveloped.

 According to the State Statistical Committee of the Republic of Azerbaijan, there were 642 hotel facilities in the country as of 2020.
 In 2020, the number of tourists visiting Azerbaijan decreased by four times compared to the year prior.
 Approximately 28% of these tourists were from Russia, 23% from Georgia, 20% from Turkey, 9% from Iran, 2% from Ukraine, 1.6% from India, and the remainder coming from other countries.
+Azerbaijan has gradually lifted covid-related restrictions and tourists no longer need a covid test to enter the country, although proof of vaccination is still required at passport control.

 There are opportunities for businesses that train hotel staff and provide logistical support, as Azerbaijan’s hospitality industry is largely oriented to business travelers and conference attendees.
 There are also opportunities to support the development of individual, family, and package tourism, entertainment venues, and two- and three-star hotels.